portfolio-performance/portfolio-help/docs/en/reference/view/accounts/investment-plans.md

 It's important to note the distinction between purchase and delivery when selecting the cash account.
 If you want to acquire the security through delivery, you should use the `(Inbound Delivery)` option.
 On the other hand, if you want to purchase the security, you should use the name of an existing cash account from which the funds will be withdrawn.

-The following fields/columns are displayed in the main pane (see Figure 1): `Name`, `Security`, `Securities Account`, `Cash Account`, `Start Date`, `Last Execution`, `Next Execution`, `Interval`, `Auto-Generate`, `Amount`, and `Fees`.
+The following fields/columns are displayed in the main pane (see Figure 1): `Name`, `Security`, `Securities Account`, `Account`, `Start Date`, `Last Execution`, `Next Execution`, `Interval`, `Auto-Generate`, `Amount`, and `Fees`.
 Most fields are self-explanatory.
 The `Auto-Generate` field is automatically set when the `Create transactions automatically when opening the file` option is selected during the initial creation of the plan.
 Two additional fields, `Notes` and `Attributes`, can be added using the `Show or Hide` button (gear symbol at the top right).
 For information on how to manipulate individual columns, please refer to the [All Transactions section](../accounts/all-transactions.md/#settings) in the manual.

 ### Interest Plan